OBIS-0003: Attribution Tag Data Model and Exchange Format#

 - Attributor.
 The organisation or individual asserting the tag.

 - Category.
-A value from the OBIS Entity Type Vocabulary (OBIS-0002 §6).
+A value from the OBIS Actor Type Vocabulary (OBIS-0002 §6).

 - Abuse.
 A value from the OBIS Abuse Type Vocabulary (OBIS-0002 §7).